SC4214/WorkflowManager/README.md

 <img src="documents/Images/Login_Window_Register.png" width="500">

 The account creation window opens.
-The Email field accepts either a username or an email address.Password requirements may vary depending on system configuration.
+The Email field accepts either a username or an email address.
+Password requirements may vary depending on system configuration.
 Type in both the desired username/email and password, confirm your password in the **"Confirm Password"** field, and click **"Create"**.